I want to know with whom Jamie Gurellic has pictures of with a goat.

 And the point I was responding to is the misrepresentation that's going on about Barack Obama.

-Let me be let me be very clear, Senator Biden.
+Let me be very clear, Senator Biden.

 Senator Obama is an empty suit.